kriszyp/alkali/README.md

 The alkali metals are a set of elements known for being extremely reactive, conductive, and lightweight.
-The alkali library is a lightweight set of modules for accessing simple native JavaScript objects with modeling and reactivity capabilities, and creating reactive UIs based on native DOM elements.
-Alkali is designed to be for sped and scalability, using a true functional reactive, cache and invalidation-based system that provides optimized rendering performance.
+The alkali library is a lightweight, dependency-free, set of modules for accessing simple pure native JavaScript objects with modeling and reactivity capabilities, and creating reactive UIs based on native DOM elements.
+Alkali is designed to be for speed and scalability, using a true functional reactive, cache and invalidation-based system that provides optimized rendering performance.
 This makes it possible to build highly efficient and fast applications, with UI components driven by standard JavaScript objects using modern functionally reactive techniques, and without any large framework impositions.

 There are several key paradigms in alkali: